Table of Contents Show

 1.6.
 Conch Bar Caves: a Memorable Turks and Caicos Site!

-You can enjoy this place for the entire week.
+You can enjoy Conch Bar Caves for the entire week.
 Conch Bar Caves are open from Monday to Friday!
 The interesting fact about the place is that this is the only cave open for tourism in Turks and Caicos.

 These caves are located in the middle of Turks and Caicos.
 What makes these unique from the other caves?
-These are the largest dry group of caves in the chain of the Bahamas-Turks and Caicos national park system.
+These are the largest dry caves in the Bahamas-Turks and Caicos National Park System chain.
 Also, this place has been named after the famous conch bar village nearby.

 These features include columns, stalagmites, and cave pools that move with ocean tide!
 This place is not favorable for people with wheelchairs.
 The caves are extremely slippery and may be challenging to travel around in such cases.